waleeda/oldWikiArt/README.md

 # WikiArt Mobile

 This repository originally contained both an iOS project and an Android port.
-The iOS project has been removed, leaving only the Android source code.
+The Android app is actively maintained while the iOS sources remain for reference.

 * `android` – Android application written in Kotlin.